-HD photographs of the Pont des Arts in June 2015
+Paris Pont des Arts Photos June 2015

-Over the last several weeks we have had a lot of questions with regards to the transformation of the Love Lock Bridge known as the Bridge of Love in Paris, so we decided to send our EUtouring team back to the Pont des Arts, just before and only days after it was re-opened in June 2015, to have a look and take some more photos.
+Over the last several weeks we have had a lot of questions with regards to the transformation of the Paris Pont des Arts Love Lock Bridge known as the Bridge of Love in Paris, so we decided to send our EUtouring team back to the Pont des Arts, just before and only days after it was re-opened in June 2015, to have a look and take some more photos.

-Before and after photos of the Bridge of Love with and without its Love Locks in place
+Pont des Arts photos of the Bridge of Love with and without its Love Locks in place

 Paris Bridge of Love before and after photos